-Covid-19 coronavirus: Prime Minister Jacinda Ardern on next steps in response
+Covid-19 coronavirus: Fresh outbreak could lead to local lockdowns - Jacinda Ardern

 The Government would move at a local, or regional level if there was a new outbreak.

+Police would be the "first port of call" in terms of enforcement.

-She said the Covid-19 situation has changed since it first arrived in New Zealand, with "scattered" instances of Covid-19 arriving in the country.
+Ardern said the Covid-19 situation has changed since it first arrived in New Zealand, with "scattered" instances of Covid-19 arriving in the country.

 The most likely instance going forward would be seeing much more isolated cases.